MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 + __Your app's modules are loaded in-process to processes that are not in your Windows app package__.
 This isn't permitted, which means that in-process extensions, like [shell extensions](https://msdn.microsoft.com/library/windows/desktop/dd758089.aspx), aren't supported.
 But if you have two apps in the same package, you can do inter-process communication between them.

-+ __Your app calls [SetDllDirectory](https://msdn.microsoft.com/library/windows/desktop/ms686203) or [AddDllDirectory](https://msdn.microsoft.com/library/windows/desktop/hh310513)__.
-These functions are not currently supported for converted apps.
-We are working on adding support in a future release.
-As a workaround, you can copy any .dlls you were locating using these functions to your package root.

 + __Your app uses a custom Application User Model ID (AUMID)__.
 If your process calls [SetCurrentProcessExplicitAppUserModelID](https://msdn.microsoft.com/library/windows/desktop/dd378422.aspx) to set its own AUMID, then it may only use the AUMID generated for it by the app model environment/Windows app package.
 You can't define custom AUMIDs.

 + __Your app modifies the HKEY_LOCAL_MACHINE (HKLM) registry hive__.
 Any attempt by your app to create an HKLM key, or to open one for modification, will result in an access-denied failure.
 Remember that your app has its own private virtualized view of the registry, so the notion of a user- and machine-wide registry hive (which is what HKLM is) does not apply.
 You will need to find another way of achieving what you were using HKLM for, like writing to HKEY_CURRENT_USER (HKCU) instead.